 However, at the same time, managing the complete IT stack is even more critical.
 With more than 80 integrations with popular DevOps tools and technologies, StackState enables you to monitor NGINX in context with the rest of your IT stack.

 Application availability and performance are key for business survival.
 IT is not “back office” anymore, but an essential part of gaining competitive advantage and a key instrument to neutralize aggressive disruptors in the marketplace.
 Where Shakespeare used to say: “To be or not to be,” it is now “disrupt, or be disrupted.”

 So, companies feel the urge to move faster and embrace DevOps and the agile way of working.
 They have no choice!
 Teams become more self‑sufficient and have the freedom to choose the tools they think can help them the best.
 And that’s fine – without this, they wouldn’t be able to do their jobs right.

 However, the diversity of all these different tools makes it even harder to find the root cause of a business critical issue: “Help!
 My payment service isn’t working anymore!
 What went wrong, when, and where?”.
 This typically implies a long mean time to repair, which is something no one can really afford anymore.

 Using NGINX to Solve DevOps Problems

-A good example of a tool chosen by DevOps-focused teams is NGINX.
+A good example of a tool chosen by DevOps‑focused teams is NGINX.
 It’s used more and more, and by all different kinds of companies.
-And for a very good reason: It’s a very stable, lightweight web server and reverse proxy that can run in containers.
+And for a very good reason: it’s a very stable, lightweight, web server and reverse proxy that can run in containers.
 It’s easy to deploy, consumes minimal resources, and – as said before – is very stable.
 NGINX is easy to configure, especially compared to alternatives like Apache.
-NGINX Plus also gives great insights into important metrics, like amount of calls per minute and response times.
+NGINX Plus also gives great insights into important metrics, like number of calls per minute and response times.